The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 • Issuance Networks: Ethereum, TRON, Avalanche, BNB Chain, Fantom, Polygon, etc.

 TUSD is one of the earliest stablecoins in the market, even preceding USDC and USDP.
 At the end of 2020, an investment company registered in the British Virgin Islands (BVI), Techteryx Ltd., led the acquisition of TUSD.
-In September last year, the SEC charged TrueCoin LLC and TrustToken Inc. with allegations of fraudulent and unregistered investment contract sales, later revealing that over 99% of the asset reserves were held in First Digital, with Sun Yuchen's team holding over 80% of the shares.
+In September last year, the SEC charged TrueCoin LLC and TrustToken Inc. with allegations of fraudulent and unregistered investment contract sales, later revealing that over 99% of the asset reserves were held at First Digital, with Sun Yuchen's team holding over 80% of the shares.

 Stablecoin infrastructure typically refers to entities that provide underlying technology, services, or platforms for the issuance, management, trading, payment, or compliance of stablecoins.
-Further categorizing stablecoin infrastructure, we can roughly divide it into the following categories:
+Further categorizing stablecoin infrastructure, we can roughly divide it into the following types:

 • Stablecoin as a Service: Infrastructure that provides APIs for the rapid issuance of stablecoins;